eric-d-culver/simpVM/README.md

 Runs the commands in `example.txt`.

 ## Future
-* Stack manipulation commands (roll, switch, etc.)
 * Labels instead of line numbers
 * New syntax: if-then-else, while

-Those last two will probably be better put in a compiler that turns C-like syntax into the current syntax.
+These will probably be better put in a compiler that turns C-like syntax into the current syntax.

 ## License
 This code is provided as is, with no guarantee of it working, simply for my own illumination.